arthurfcrd/Tetris/README.md

 ### Controls:
     - Left: move the tetromino left
     - Right: move the tetromino right
-    - Up: rotate the tetromino clockwise
     - Down: hold to increase the falling speed
+    - X (or Up): rotate the tetromino clockwise
-    - ?? : rotate counter-clockwise
+    - Z : rotate counter-clockwise
     - Space : do a hard drop
     - H : hold a tetromino
     - ?? : swap current and next tetrominos
     - Enter: Pause
+    - Escape (or Q): Quit the game

 ## Ideas